File upload size

 Probably the most frequently asked question in the Moodle.org Using Moodle forums is "How do I increase the upload file size limit?"
 The changes that need be made are the same in all versions of Moodle, just in different OS' they need be made in different places.
 Upload file sizes are restricted in a number of ways and each one in this list restricts the following ones:

-Moodle site level
+Server level Moodle site level Course level Activity level

 This is a contentious issue, mainly because you might think that it should be set inside the Moodle.
 Unfortunately, this is not so, these are environment issues that need to be set in the server and PHP folders, Moodle cannot work outside itself.